veithen/veithen.github.io/_posts/2013-11-11-servicemix-websphere-ejb-thinclient.md

 Let's first decode what this actually means.
 The thin client bundle exports the `javax.transaction.xa` package, but it doesn't import it.
 That implies that it can't be wired to the `javax.transaction.xa` package exported by the Aries transaction manager bundle.
 At the same time the thin client imports the `javax.jms` package.
-The OSGi runtime choses to wire that import to the Geronimo JMS API bundle.
+The OSGi runtime chooses to wire that import to the Geronimo JMS API bundle.
 The `javax.jms` package contains classes that refer to classes in the `javax.transaction.xa` package as part of their public API (see e.g. [`XASession`][4]).
 That is expressed by the `uses` constraint (and a corresponding `Import-Package` directive) declared by the Geronimo bundle.
 However, the OSGi